MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-interfaces-in-al-operators.md

 [!INCLUDE [2024-releasewave2](../includes/2024-releasewave2.md)]

-In the AL language, you can define interfaces and extend them.
-With [!INCLUDE [prod_short](includes/prod_short.md)] 2024 release wave 2, the `is` and `as` operators, are added to facilitate type testing and casting interfaces.
+In the AL language, you can define interfaces, which is a syntactical contract that can be implemented by a nonabstract method.
+With [!INCLUDE [prod_short](includes/prod_short.md)] 2024 release wave 2, you can also extend an interface, which allows for a more flexible and adaptable design.
+In connection with the extensibility of interfaces, it's useful to be able to do type testing and casting of interfaces.
+For this purpose, 2 operators `is` and `as` are availble in AL.

 Type testing is useful, for example, in connection with extensions of interfaces, which allows you to test if a specific interface is supported.